LucasLyoji/REST-API-TheVelops/README.md

-by sending a POST request for /users with a body of JSON format with the following information: {"email": "String" , "first_name": "String", “last_name: "String", "personal_phone": "String", "password": "String"} it will create a new user. by sending a POST request for /users/login with a body of JSON format with the following information: {"email": "String", "password": "String"} it will return a token for the user's Authorization process. by sending a GET request for /users/:id i will return a specific user of the database. by sending a PUT request for /users/:id with a body of JSON format with the following information: {"email": "String" , "first_name": "String", “last_name: "String", "personal_phone": "String", "password": "String"} and a Authentication Headers containing a valid token, it will update a specific user of the database. by sending a DELETE request for /users/:id with a Authentication Headers containing a valid token, it will update a specific user of the database.
+by sending a POST request for /users with a body of JSON format with the following information: {"email": "String" , "first_name": "String", “last_name: "String", "personal_phone": "String", "password": "String"} it will create a new user. by sending a POST request for /users/login with a body of JSON format with the following information: {"email": "String", "password": "String"} it will return a token for the user's Authorization process. by sending a GET request for /users/:id i will return a specific user of the database. by sending a PUT request for /users/:id with a body of JSON format with the following information: {"email": "String" , "first_name": "String", “last_name: "String", "personal_phone": "String", "password": "String"} and a Authentication Headers containing a "Bearer " + a valid token, it will update a specific user of the database. by sending a DELETE request for /users/:id with a Authentication Headers containing a "Bearer " + valid token, it will update a specific user of the database.